roualdes/MATH131/week-04.md

 have entered your data into a delimeted file structure (.csv, .tsv, or otherwise), the Python package Pandas makes reading in the data relatively simple.
-The code below is an example of reading in a .csv file into a DataFrame, just as we worked with beginning in Week 01.
+The code below is an example of reading in a .csv file into a DataFrame, just as we worked with beginning in [Week 01: Dataframes](week-01-dataframes).

 ```{code-cell}
 ---